 The grouping of student retention categories is good if there is no intersection between each group that occurs [19].
-Figure 1 (centroid score of the four categories of student retention) shows the four points of the centroid score of the four categories of student retention, which shows the extent to which each category of student retention is grouped based on the discriminant function formed (functions 1 and 2).
-The centroid score mapping for each category of student retention in Figure 1 is formed based on discriminant functions 1 and 2, namely based on a linear combination of GPA and SOCIAL\REL\STUDENTS (as independent variables) which separates categories of student retention (as dependent variable).
+Figure 1 (centroid score of the four categories of student retention) shows the four points of b.
+This variable is not used in the analysis.

+^{.} Largest absolute correlation between each variable and any discriminant function the centroid score of the four categories of student retention, which shows the extent to which each category of student retention is grouped based on the discriminant function formed (functions 1 and 2).
+The centroid score mapping for each category of student retention in Figure 1 is formed based on discriminant functions 1 and 2, namely based on a linear combination of GPA and SOCIAL_REL_STUDENTS (as independent variables) which separates categories of student retention (as dependent variable).
 Based on Figure 1, it can be seen that the positions of the centroids for categories 2 (stop-out) and 4 (leaver) are close together, meaning that students from the Stop-out and Leaver categories have similar characteristics because they have similar average scores.